In-Person and Telehealth Therapy for Life After Prison

 Other Questions

-Questions about on-site options, insurance, or other services?
+Questions about insurance or other services?
 Reach out by phone or email and we'll be happy to help.

 Crissie Carter, LCSW, has more than four decades of experience working at the intersection of mental health and the criminal justice system.
 She earned her MSW from Barry University in 1998 and a BA in Sociology from the University of Florida in 1981.